dhackel-23/Sankey-Diagrams/README.md

 # Sankey-Diagrams

-#All the files are part of the open python packge floweaver created by Rick Lupton.
-Its open source so anyone can contribute.
-I explored the idea of hiding certain flows, which would help declutter sankey diagrams.
-I used 2 main functions in the diagram_optimisation class (credit goes to Rick again) I simply made minor changes to return all the flows that crossed as well as their correspodning crossing area.
-This is then used in the smart remover test and fruit files.
-I have 4 csv file.
-2 test files (test_flows, test_processes), and 2 synthetic data files with a larger dataset (synthetic_fruit_flows, synthetic_fruit_processes).
+All files are part of the open-source Python package Floweaver, created by Rick Lupton.
+Since it's open source, anyone is welcome to contribute.

+In this project, I explored the idea of hiding certain flows to help declutter Sankey diagrams.
+I used two main functions from the diagram_optimisation class (credit goes to Rick again), making minor modifications to return all crossing flows along with their corresponding crossing areas.
+These outputs are then used in the smart remover test and fruit files.

+There are four CSV files included:

+test_flows.csv and test_processes.csv: small test datasets
+synthetic_fruit_flows.csv and synthetic_fruit_processes.csv: larger, synthetic datasets

-#If you have any questions feel free to reach out to:
+If you have any questions, feel free to reach out:
-#diegohackel8@gmail.com
+📧 diegohackel8@gmail.com